-If you want to know if iOS 14 will be able to run on your iPhone when it arrives later this year, check out our iOS 14 system requirements feature.
+If you want to know if iOS 14 will be able to run on your iPhone, check out our iOS 14 system requirements feature.

 iOS 14 new features

-The App Library will be positioned at the end of the Home Screen pages and it automatically organises all of your apps into folders, such as Social or Recently Added, as well as Suggestions, showing you apps that might be useful at that particular time.
-You'll be able to choose how many Home Screen pages to display and hide entire pages for quicker access to the App Library.
+The App Library is a new screen that positions itself at the end of your Home Screen pages.
+It automatically organises all of your apps into folders, such as Social or Recently Added, as well as Suggestions, showing you apps that might be useful at that particular time.
+You'll be able to choose how many Home Screen pages to display and hide entire pages for quick access to the App Library.

-An App Clip is a small part of an app - under 10MB - associated with a particular product or business and designed to be discovered as soon as it is needed.
+An App Clip is a small part of an app - under 10MB - associated with a particular product or business and designed to be instantly downloaded as soon as it is needed.
 App Clips should load within seconds to complete a specific task, like paying for parking or buying a coffee, appearing as a card at the bottom of your iPhone's display.
 So it's not a full app download.

 App Clips will be able to be easily discovered and accessed by scanning a new Apple-designed App Clip code or through NFC tags and QR codes, as well as when shared in Messages or Safari.

-In iOS 14, Messages will allow users to pin conversations to the top of their messages list - like WhatsApp can already.
+As you can see from our example above, Messages enables you to pin conversations to the top of your messages list - like WhatsApp can already.
 Mentions and inline replies are also being introduced in group threads and there will also be new Memoji options, as well as the option to set a group photo using an image or emoji.
 Users will be able to mute a group conversation but receive notifications when their name is directly mentioned too.

-Siri is getting a redesign in iOS 14, not only enabling it to pop up on the page you're on (as you can see here) rather than opening up a whole new screen.
+Siri has been redesigned in iOS 14, so now it pops up on the page you're on (as you can see here) rather than opening up a whole new screen.
 It's getting a host of new features too, including better translation functionality (thanks to the Translate app, see below) and expansion of knowledge.
-You'll also be able start record and send an audio message using Siri.
+You'll also be able to start to record and send an audio message using Siri.

 New Translate app

-A new Translate app will launch on iOS 14, offering translation of voice and text among 11 different languages.
-The app will work offline for private voice and text translation, using Apple's Neural Engine for results.
-Turning your iPhone to landscape mode will initiate conversation mode, automatically detecting which languages are being spoken.
+There's a new Translate app offering translation of voice and text among 11 different languages.
+The app will work offline for private voice and text translation using Apple's Neural Engine.
+Turning your iPhone to landscape mode (as here) initiates conversation mode, automatically detecting which languages are being spoken.

 The electric vehicle routing feature will add charging stops along a planned route based on current vehicle charge and charger types, while Guides provide a curated list of interesting places to visit in a city, such as popular attractions or a new restaurant.